UF-CEN5035-2022SpringProject/GatorLive/sprint2.md

    - User inputs URL and key into OBS Studio and starts livestreaming
    - After some seconds, user clicks on "GO LIVE" to see the iframe embedded
-   - User can click on "End Livestream" to return to "not-live" state For a more detailed explanation, refer to issue [#54](https://github.com/UF-CEN5035-2022SpringProject/GatorStore/issues/54)
+   - User can click on "End Livestream" to return to "not-live" state For a more detailed explanation, refer to issue [that specifies the flow and features of Sprint 2](https://github.com/UF-CEN5035-2022SpringProject/GatorStore/issues/54)

 4. Build the API document format
 ---